 Type 1 records: Type 1 records contains data only.

 Type 2 records: Type 2 records contain a part of the data, and, like a linked list, point to the next LVAL record

 Index Page: Index Pages are of two types:

-- Leaf Index page: 0x04 pages are leaf pages which contain one entry for each row in the table.
+- Leaf Index page: 0x04 pages are leaf pages that contain one entry for each row in the table.
 Each entry is composed of a flag, the indexed column values and a page/row pointer to the data.

 - Intermediate Index page: 0x03 index pages make up the rest of the index tree and contain a flag, the indexed columns; the page/row contains this entry, and the leaf page or intermediate (another 0x03 page) page pointer for which this is the first entry on.

 - Page Usage Bitmaps: There are three uses for the page usage bitmaps.
 There is a global page usage stored on page 1 which tracks allocated pages throughout the database; tables also store two-page usage bitmaps.
-One is straight map of pages which are owned by the table.
+One is a straight map of pages that are owned by the table.
 The second is a map of the pages owned by the table which have free space on them (used for inserting data).
 The table bitmaps appear to be of a fixed size for both Jet 3 and 4 (128 and 64-bytes respectively).